 A human being can be compared to planet Earth.
 On the surface is the atmosphere

 and weather – our thoughts and emotions.
 Inside, at the centre, is the fire.
 This

 The Healing Principle is a result of the evolutionary arms race.
-Individuals which
+From the dawn of

-that did, and would have been less likely to survive long enough to reproduce.
-Hence,
+compared with those that did, and would have been less likely to survive long enough

 The Healing Principle permeates every aspect of life.
 It is one of many forces.